aspose-html/Aspose.HTML-for-Python-via-.NET/README.md

 ## Getting Started

-Installation is quick and easy—just open a terminal and run:
+Installation is quick and easy – just open a terminal and run:

 ```bash
 pip install aspose-html-net